Pricing

 • Expedited Final Transcript Delivery

 The above charges vary from firm to firm, with the most significant increases tied to rough drafts, realtime translation, and expedited delivery.
 A same-day or next-day final can double costs.
 So it is definitely better to plan ahead if at all possible so that you do not need to order an expedited transcript, saving you and your clients hundreds of dollars!
-Learn more about Additional Services and Charges.
+Learn More About Additional Services and Fees.

-It is common for there to be charges to all ordering attorneys/parties for the preparation of an electronic file package*, exhibit handling** (processing and archiving exhibits marked and used as part of the record), and delivering hard copies of transcripts and/or exhibits.
-Prices for these services vary from firm to firm.
+Fees for administrative services vary from firm to firm.
 When cost is a deciding factor, be sure to ask the court reporting services provider for details and confirm the rates in writing when scheduling.
 When rates are provided, ask if they are their standard rates.
 Beware that some firms may offer what amount to introductory rates to entice parties to schedule and then charge their regular rates soon thereafter.

-*For a reasonable flat fee, our electronic file package contains the transcript in multiple file formats that attorneys and legal pros desire, including:
+For a reasonable flat fee, Cornerstone’s electronic file package contains the transcript in multiple file formats that attorneys and legal pros desire, including:

 • PDF (.pdf) (full-size and condensed transcripts, each with a word index)